Vase by Takeichi (Buichi) Kawai with original wooden box with his signature.

 1964 Kanjiro-Hirotsugu-Takeichi Trio Exhibition held in Kyoto

 Held private exhibition and pottery classes in Wellington

 1978 Holds 50th year memorial exhibitions at Takashimaya Galleries in Tokyo, Osaka & Kyoto

-He also did not like his works to be treated ostentatiously as "works of art.
+*There is no signature on this vase by Takeichi Kawai, as he was taught and influenced by his uncle Kanjiro.
+Kanjiro did not like his works to be treated ostentatiously as "works of art.
 This was because he believed that beautiful things are never special.
 Beautiful things are not something that can be created only by special people, but also reside in the handiwork of unknown craftsmen.

 There is another important artist Shoji Hamada, he didn’t sign either.